16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 The type of sales strategy you choose to pursue will depend on how your team is built, how customers typically find out about you, and where you can best engage new customers in the buying process.

-On the other hand, if your business is new and has a very limited web presence, you may want to adjust your team and tactics to focus on developing new business through outbound sales.
+For example, if you get a high number of new leads that find you organically through word-of-mouth or your website, you might spend more time on inbound sales strategies.
+On the other hand, if your business is new and has a limited web presence, you may want to focus on both developing new business through outbound sales and a proper SEO checklist.

 4. Develop a Clear Sales Process to Follow (and Execute on Your Sales Strategy)

-Normally, a B2B sales process would include:
+Normally, a B2B sales process includes:

 • Initial outreach